Jkelly97/what-would-jesus-do/docs/index.md

 * Christians who may be struggling with their faith.

 > As a Christian myself I know sometimes life sucks.
-With this application for any problem, there is an easy to attempt finding a solution.
+With this application, for any problem, there is an easy to attempt finding a solution.
+The key word search bar will find an answer for a majority of you problems.
+This way you don't have to spend hours scowering page after page to find what you are looking for.

 * People of other or no faith.

 > As someone who may be interested in Christianity you might just not know where to start.
 With this application it will be made easier on you, in giving you an outlet into the Bible.
-This will be done by taking away excuses such as I don't have time to read the Bible and
+This will be done by taking away excuses such as "I don't have time to read the Bible" and
-  I don't know how to find a church.
+  "I don't know how to find a church".
+With this you aree able to remove excuses not to try you hand in the faith.

 ## Functionality